sdhani/PlantPal/README.md

 ### Running with a Local PostgreSQL DB

-1. Create a local PostgreSQL DB (i.e. `createdb newDB`)
+1. Create a local PostgreSQL DB (i.e. `createdb newDB`).
-1. Create a .env file in the root directory.
+1. Create a .env file in the root directory, or update env.sample with tokens and rename to ".env".
 1. Add your `DATABASE_URL = "url-link-to-newDB"` to the .env file.
 1. Add your `TREFLE_TOKEN = "your-trefle-token"` to the .env file.
+1. Add your `OWEATHER_TOKEN = "your-open-weather-token"` to the .env file.
 1. Add your `SECRET_JWT = "your-secret-jwt-key"` to the .env file.
+1. Add `OWEATHER_UNITS = "preference for units (imperial, metric, or kelvin (default))"` to the .env file.
+1. Add `require('dotenv').config();` to the top of your knexfile.js.
 1. Set up your database tables relations.
-Run `knex migrate:latest` in the root directory.
+Run `knex migrate:latest` in the root directory (note: if knex command is not found, you need to run `npx knex migrate:latest`).
 1. Seed your database.
-Run `knex seed:run` in the root directory.
+Run `knex seed:run` in the root directory (note: see above regarding npx).
 1. Run `yarn start-all` in the root directory.
 1. Open `http://localhost:3000` in your browser to view seed data of all users.